Vietnam.vn - Nền tảng quảng bá Việt Nam

 AI-generated content may be structurally and syntactically correct, but it lacks depth of thought.
 It is easy to read and flows well, but is often perceived as lacking in personality and leaving no distinctive mark.

-Finally, misinformation or fabrication of facts remains a serious problem.
+Ultimately, misinformation or fabrication of facts remains a serious problem.
 Users should be cautious and double-check information rather than completely trusting what the tool generates.

-Humans are not disappearing but changing roles
+Humans are not disappearing but changing roles.

 However, the ability to think critically, feel deeply, and be creative on a personal level remains a unique human strength.